The Real Cost of Student Debt on Millennial Happiness

 Students Debt And The Real Costs Of College

-Recent research in the area of the effects of debt and earnings on our brain, revealed that the amount on our paychecks are immaterial if one is not already financially sound.
+Recent research in the area of the effects of debt and earnings on our brain, revealed that the amount written on our paychecks is immaterial if one is not already financially sound.
 It’s clear; debt kills happiness.
 It is rather difficult to be happy when the debt monster is sitting on our shoulders, even if the joy is supposed to stem from the fact that you’re graduating soon or even today!
-A poll recently revealed that there is a ‘tipping point’ when education goes from being an investment to becoming the reason for existential dilemma.
+A poll recently revealed that there is a ‘tipping point’ when education goes from being an investment to becoming a reason for existential angst.
 That point was at about $25,000.

 Meritocracy and Debt

 We may be a far way off from free education.
 And by free, we mean the cost is included when we pay our taxes.
 New York paves the way in this avenue, but we haven’t gone federal yet.
 Even if this system comes to force, Ivy league colleges and the ‘deluxe’ ones will not stop existing, simply because there will be people willing to pay deluxe prices just to get enrolled.
 This is only an unattainable dream for a lot of students.

 America, in all her greatness, has always been based on meritocracy.
 It the land where anybody who wishes to work hard to improve themselves and their skills – by getting an education or a job- and then gets a reward commensurate with their efforts.
 So for instance, if you spend energy and time building up a small business or learn skills in college to help you scale the next rung on the ladder, society would have some mechanism in place to reward you with profits and a good job, respectively.

 Where the problem lies